Those Smelly people..

 Oops.
 That sounds familiar.

 I turned around and faced the laughing crowd.
 A group of young men and women who looked middle-class, educated and obviously Muslims.
-If only they had experienced such vulnerability and mistreatment, perhaps they would not be laughing so hard.
+If only they had experienced such vulnerability and mistreatment, perhaps they would not be laughing so hard at the “smelly people”.
 Or maybe the funny smell would not be so funny after all.

 First published: June 2014